britzdylan/hyper-flow/docs/design-pattern.md

-# Modular based design pattern
+# Modular Event based design pattern

 File Structure for each module